NVIDIA/energy-sdk/README.md

-# Welcome to NVIDIA's Energy SDK
+# Welcome to NVIDIA's Energy Samples
-The Energy SDK is a collection of sample GPU accelerated algorithms and techniques for the Energy industry.
+The Energy Samples is a collection of GPU accelerated algorithms and techniques for the Energy industry.

 ## Open source samples via github
 The Energy SDK samples released through github are under an Apache 2.0 license.<br>